Pacific Northwest residents are told to stay off the roads as ice coats the region

 It's expensive, but “you can’t put a price on life and suffering,” Lengkeek said.

-The Tennessee Valley Authority, which provides electricity to seven Southern states, reported a preliminary all-time record for peak power demand Wednesday morning as the region dropped to an average of 4 degrees (minus 15.5 Celsius), leading to a brief call, later lifted, for customers to cut back on usage.
+The Tennessee Valley Authority, which provides electricity to seven Southern states, reported a preliminary all-time record for peak power demand Wednesday morning as the region dropped to an average of 4 degrees (minus 15.5 Celsius).

-The power grid operator in Texas also pleaded with customers to limit power use.

 In Oregon, officials closed 47 miles (76 kilometers) of Interstate 84, a major east-west highway, because of the threat of ice.